 It’s also a best practice to retarget current customers.
 This keeps them in the loop about promotions and prevents them from switching to a competitor in the future.

 5. Video Content Stats

-- 4x as many consumers prefer to view a video about a product than read about it (source)
+- 4x as many consumers prefer to view a video about a product than reading about it (source)

 - Product videos can increase conversion rates by as much as 144% (source)

-- Videos can increase organic traffic up to 157% (source)
+- Videos can increase organic traffic by up to 157% (source)

 - 43% of internet users want to see more video content (source)

-- Four out of 5 consumers find demo videos helpful when making a purchase (source)
+- Four out of five consumers find demo videos helpful when making a purchase (source)

 - 43% of viewers will interact with a brand on social media over video content (source)

 - Roughly 50% of online shoppers search for videos related to a product before buying it in-store (source)